subrockmann/ud-people-counter/WRITEUP.md

 ### How to run the basic - faster_rcnn model
-python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m models/faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.6
+python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m models/faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.4

 ### How to run the complete app - faster_rcnn
-python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m models/faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.6 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm
+python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m models/faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.4 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm

 ## Explaining Custom Layers

-The process behind converting custom layers involves...
+The openVINO toolkit supports different neural network layers for a variety of neural network frameworks.
+The supported layers for each framework can be found [here](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html)
+If a network architecture uses layers that are not included in the supported layers there are several ways to run the model:
+* When a device does not support a specific layer, you can use the HETERO plugin to run these layers on another device
+* running the layer in the original framework
+* Create a custom layer extension using the custom layer extractor and custom layer operation.

-Some of the potential reasons for handling custom layers are...
+Potential reasons for handling custom layers:
+* when a custom layer is not supported by the network and there is no device available that can run this custom layer
+* running the layer in the original framework might not be possible due to hardware restrictions
+* creating an intermediate representation that can run on one device saves time because it does not have to transfer data between the different devices

 ## Comparing Model Performance